MaestroError/eloquent-regex/README.md

   - negativeLookBehind(callable $callback): Negative lookbehind assertion.
   - Raw regex methods for advanced users.
   - BuilderPattern should be able to reproduce patterns used in HSA

+- Add Feature Tests for BuilderPattern
+- Add Dockblocs and comments for new methods

+- Add facade for Laravel
+- Wrap Builder in class for static start
+- Write documentation (add credit for https://regexr.com/)

 - Implement string resolver pattern to use strings like "text(2)-digits()" (or "text:2-digits", or "text|2-digits") as pattern
 - Implement recursive pattern creation (Using "RI-321" string to create pattern matching this string)

 - Consider to add Postal Code Pattern
 - Make options controllable from config or provider (?)
 - Make pattern controllable from config or provider (?)